 odrivetool

-The odrivetool is the accompanying PC program for the ODrive.
-Its main purpose is to provide an interactive shell to control the device manually, as well as some supporting functions like firmware update.
+odrivetool is the command line tool accompanying the ODrive.
+Its main purpose is to provide an interactive shell to control the device using text-based input, as well as some supporting functions like firmware update.

 Installation

-• Anaconda: Download the installer from here.
+1. Install Python 3: Download the installer for Latest Python 3 Release from here.
 Execute the downloaded file and follow the instructions.
+In the installer, make sure to check “Add python.exe to PATH”.

 3. Optional: Install matplotlib (only needed if you’re going to use the Liveplotter).